Vanessa34-dev/C-ForEmbededSystem/README.md

 download Raspbian Lite image, Kernel image and Device tree blob, emulate a Raspberry Pi–like ARM system using QEMU.

-2- install cross compilation tools for ARM on the build system
+2- install cross compilation tools for ARM on the build system ->apt install -y crossbuild-essential-armel

+3- set up a ssh communication between build system and target system

+4-copy a compiled file from build system to target system

+5- Use gdbserver for remote debugging on target system: install first gdb server (apt-get install gdbserver) and run it after (exemple: gdbserver 0.0.0.0:9090 ./hello) on build system: install gdb-multiarch package(apt install -y gdb-multiarch) and run = gdb-multiarch -q ./hello
+                                                                                 (gdb) target remote 172.17.0.1:1234
+                                                                                 (gdb) continue     (( this commande will run our binary on a remote ARM system))